aandradebio/V2IDA/README.md

 ![alt tag](https://user-images.githubusercontent.com/57667417/69445815-dd904680-0d31-11ea-8885-a2c03c968c92.png)

+### Usage

+./v2ida.sh samples ref 1 10000 5

+where:
+samples is the name of a .tab file containing the samples names ref is the reference genome used for alignment (default: fasta format) 1 is the inicial nucleotide for quasispecies reconstruction 10000 is the final nucleotide for quasispecies reconstruction 5 is how many parts you would like to divide the genome for quasispecies reconstruction

 ### Developers

 This pipeline was developed by Andrade, AAS (aandrade@lncc.br) at the National Laboratory for Scientific Computing - Bioinformatic Laboratory (LABINFO)